leighsmith/midisport-macos/README.md

 Other devices which are compatible may also work, although presently, these are the only ones which have been tested.

-I originally wrote M-Audio's first MacOS X version back in 2000 and donated it to them, as part of a start-up project that needed a MIDI device driver running on what was then a pre-release version of MacOS X. M-Audio took the code and updated it many times without giving me back their updated source code.
-M-Audio have seemed to now abandoned the hardware and no longer support their version of the driver since 2009, as their newer devices do not use that driver.
+I originally wrote the first MacOS X version of the MIDISPORT device driver back in 2000 and donated it to M-Audio, as part of a start-up project that needed a MIDI device driver running on what was then a pre-release version of MacOS X. M-Audio took the code and updated it many times without giving me back their updated source code.
+M-Audio now seem to have abandoned the hardware and no longer support their version of the driver since 2009, as their newer devices do not use that driver.
 With the move by Apple to v10.14 (Mojave) and v10.15 (Catalina) to no longer support 32 bit drivers, I have modified and updated my original code donated to M-Audio to now compile as 64 bit versions on these latest MacOS versions, so MIDISPORT owners can continue to support and operate their hardware.

 The project consists of three parts: